 Ducts that leak air into an attic or crawl space can add hundreds of dollars a year to your heating and cooling bills. [source]

-The duct work that transports the heated air throughout your home will often become damaged with age.
-When this occurs, you are opening your indoor air up to microscopic air contaminants that can aggravate allergy and asthma symptoms and negatively affect your overall well-being.
+The ductwork that transports the heated air throughout your home will often become damaged with age.
+When this occurs, you open your indoor air up to microscopic air contaminants that can aggravate allergy and asthma symptoms and negatively affect your overall well-being.

-These cracks, tears and other damage will also reduce the furnace’s performance.
-The best DIY approach is to use mastic sealant or metal tape to fix the damage and then insulate the ducts.
+These cracks, tears, and other damage will also reduce the furnace’s performance.
+The best DIY approach uses mastic sealant or metal tape to fix the damage and then insulate the ducts.